Skip to main content

 Under the Michigan Election Law these notices must be sent to all registered voters including inactive voters.
 When these voter information cards are returned undeliverable, clerks will inactivate the voters’ registrations and send them notices of cancellation; these voters will also be scheduled for cancellation after two federal elections.

 • Michigan also receives information from the Electronic Registration Information Center (ERIC), a bipartisan group of states and Washington, DC, who share voter registration data with each other for the purpose of keeping voter rolls complete, up to date, and accurate.
 When Michigan receives information through the ERIC program that a voter has registered in another state more recently than their activity in Michigan, the Bureau of Elections uses this as initial information that the voter may have moved.
 The Bureau sends a notice of cancellation to the voter’s address in Michigan.
-If the voter does not respond and does have any voting activity by the second even-year federal election following the notice, the voter’s registration is cancelled.
+If the voter does not respond and does have any voting activity by the second even-year federal election following the notice, the voter’s registration is canceled.
 After the notice is sent, the voter is marked inactive and can still vote until the cancellation occurs.

-Election officials also have multiple ways of identifying voters who die.
+Election officials also have multiple ways of identifying voters who die

 • When someone dies and their death record is processed, this information is sent to the Social Security Administration and added to the Master Death Index.
 The Michigan Department of State receives this information from the Social Security Administration.
 On a weekly basis, the Bureau of Elections cancels the voter registrations of all registered voters who appear on the Master Death Index report.

 • County clerks also inform a city or township clerks when they process death records for an individual registered to vote in that city or township.
 Although the vast majority of these deceased individuals are also identified through the Master Death Index, county clerks may be able to provide this information to municipal clerks most quickly.
-This is useful in the days leading up to elections, to allow the registrations of voters who become deceased to be cancelled more quickly.
+This is useful in the days leading up to elections, to allow the registrations of voters who become deceased to be canceled more quickly.

 • City or Township clerks can also cancel registrations when they have personal knowledge that a registered voter has become deceased.
 For example, the city or township clerk may have an obituary, local death notice, or a written notification from next of kin.